osteele/add2anki/README.md

 langki --style formal "Hello, how are you?" langki --style written "Hello, how are you?"

+# Specify a note type
+langki --note-type "Basic" "Hello, how are you?"

 # Use a different audio provider
 langki --audio-provider google-cloud "Hello, how are you?" langki --audio-provider elevenlabs "Hello, how are you?"